COMPUTATIONAL BIOPHYSICS LABORATORY

 G. Valle, M. Helmer Citterich, M. Attimonelli, G. Pesole, "Introduzione alla Bioinformatica", Zanichelli Ed.

 D.E.
 Krane, M.L.
 Raymer, "Fondamenti di Bioinformatica", Pearson Education Ed.

-The slides used for the lessons and some review articles will be given.
+Notes on the lessons and review articles will be given.

 Oral lessons and practices in the laboratory.